OleksSobol/olekssobol.github.io/about.md

 ---
-layout: default
+layout: single
-title: About
+title: "About Me"
 permalink: /about/
 ---

-Hi, I’m Oleks 👋
+Hi, I’m Oleks 👋 — a jack of all trades, master of occasionally not breaking production.

-I break stuff, automate it, and sometimes make it pretty again.
-Expect code, drones, dirt bikes, and dark humor.
+This is my corner of the internet where I dump projects, blog posts, and experiments.